Cultivating Awe. The science of tapping into a new aspect of a familiar landscape.

 The New Science of Everyday Wonder: How Cultivating Awe Can Transform Your Life

-We are so busy managing our lives,” writes the Irish poet and author John o’Donohue, that “we forget this great mystery we are involved in.”
+We are so busy managing our lives,” says the Irish poet and author John o’Donohue, that “we forget this great mystery we are involved in.”

 In today’s post, we’ll explore the new science of everyday wonder, and how cultivating awe can transform your Life.

-Keep on reading because this post will shed some light that might empower you to see things differently.
+Keep on reading because we’re going to pull back the curtain, shed some light to empower you to see things differently.

 The New Science of Everyday Wonder: How Cultivating Awe Can Transform Your Life